Political history of the Philippines: Post–People Power era

 The 1987 legislative election, which saw elections for all 24 Senate seats instead of the usual 12, saw pro-Aquino parties win most of the seats in Congress.
 The electoral system meant that the 200 members of the House had together received only 34% of votes.
 While local officials were initially appointed directly by Aquino, divisions in left-leaning groups who had opposed Marcos, and a related lack of participation in the 1988 local elections, contributed to the traditional elite recapturing elected office.
 Political reform movements that had grown under Marcos and played a significant role in the revolution lost their strength over the next few years.
 Aquino's government was mired by coup attempts, high inflation and unemployment, and natural calamities, but introduced limited land reform and market liberalization.
 Communist rebels, who had broken with other anti-Marcos groups, continued a low-intensity rebellion.
 Islamic separatists similarly continued their campaign in the south.
 Although there were some initial peace negotiations which saw limited success, Aquino eventually undertook a "total war" policy against these insurrections.
 The establishment of the Autonomous Region in Muslim Mindanao (ARMM) saw little change on the ground.
 Aquino's administration also saw the pullout of the U.S. bases in Subic Bay and Clark.
 In 1991, a new Local Government Code shifted some power and resources to lower levels of government.

 The Office of the Regional Governor building held the government of the Autonomous Region in Muslim Mindanao.

-Aquino did not wish to run for re-election, and leading up to the 1992 presidential election she supported Fidel V. Ramos, who had left her party to form his own, rather than the nominated leader of her party, Ramon Mitra.
+Aquino did not wish to run for re-election, and leading up to the 1992 presidential election she supported Fidel V. Ramos, who had left her party to form his own, rather than the nominated leader of her party, Ramon Mitra Jr..
 Ramos won, albeit under controversial circumstances and allegations of electoral fraud.
 The 1992 elections was the first synchronized election, where presidential, legislative, and local elections were held simultaneously.
 This election also saw 24 senators elected, with the twelve with the lowest votes being elected only for three years.
 Following this election, the system of 12 senators being elected for six-year terms every three years began.
 Ramos, facing an ongoing energy crisis inherited from the Aquino administration, resolved the issue by issuing contracts favorable to power producers.
 The Ramos administration privatized government monopolies, lowered economic regulation, hosted the 1996 APEC summit, reinstated the death penalty, signed the party list system act, repealed the anti-subversion law, devolved power away from the national government through the Local Government Code, signed a peace agreement with the Moro National Liberation Front, and bore the brunt of the 1997 Asian financial crisis.
 While Ramos actively cooperated with civil society groups, his social reform agenda did not bring about serious reform.
 He was unable to fulfil his desire to amend the constitution, following opposition from Aquino and other sectors.